PoisotLab/website/content/research/datascience.md

 at the moment is to examine the "suitability" of existing data to address a given question.
 We work on measures to identify areas in which information is low, which should be sampled with a higher priority.

+Addressing new questions often requires to develop new tools.
+We develop statistical and mathematical approaches, implement them, and release them as free and open-source software to make analyses reproducible and reliable.
+A lot of our work uses [Julia](https://julialang.org/), a high-performance language for numerical computing.
+We are developing a few of our own packages, and contribute to the [EcoJulia](https://github.com/EcoJulia/) project on GitHub.

+We lead the development of the [mangal.io](http://mangal.io) project, an open database of species interactions and associated packages.
+We think a lot about what the best practices for scientific software should be, and do a lot of training.
+We sincerely believe that good science requires good tools, and we want to help everyone build and use them.